tr0j4n034/AlgorithmLibrary/README.md

 # Implementations for some most used algorithms
 Codes have mostly been written in C++.
-Please, consider compiling the code using C++11 or higher to avoid any compilation issues.
+Please, consider compiling the code using C++11 or higher to avoid any compilation issues or warnings.

 The list of implemented algorithms:
 1. 2D Fenwick tree implementation using static arrays.